Author:

 Continuity/Development

-To preserve, protect, pass on, and popularise the skills of weaving band-patterned blankets, initiatives will focus on four main areas.
+To preserve, protect, pass on, and popularise the skills of weaving band-patterned blankets, initiatives will focus on four main areas:

 1. Training weaving studio participants through masterclasses.

-FAAS "Krimulda" members will regularly organise masterclasses and seminars to attract new weavers.
+FAAS “Krimulda” members will regularly organise masterclasses and seminars to attract new weavers.
 So far, interest in weaving band-patterned blankets has come from weavers across 11 studios in the Vidzeme region, though further outreach is ongoing.
+With a generational shift occurring in folk applied arts studios, it is particularly important for new participants to gain knowledge of ethnographic ornamentation elements and ways to incorporate it into textiles.

 2. Evaluation of training.